The suspect in a Paradise Valley home invasion and robbery was arrested Tuesday afternoon, with help from the victim’s pool service employee.

 Paradise Valley Police responded to a home near Tatum and Roadrunner Road about 2 p.m.
 Tuesday.
 Officers arrived to learn an armed suspect had entered the residence, confronted Rodney Sands and his friend, and held them captive.

 “I said what’s this?
-And he said you know what this is, let’s go to the bedroom.
+And he said you know what this is, a robbery, let’s go to the bedroom.
 That’s what he said,” recalls Sands.
 “At some point I just walked over here and said you’re not going to tie me up.
 When I did he walked to about here and shot that lamp.”

 Sands thought for sure he would be shot next.
 But then, a glimmer of hope.
 He looked out the window and saw an incredible sight.

 “Here comes my two pool guys around the corner of the building!”
 He yelled out to them to call 911.
 “He shot two times at the two guys running down there.”

 The suspect fled the scene in the victim’s vehicle.
 Meanwhile, the pool service person followed the suspect and called 911 to provide his location to police dispatch.